 There typically are many factors a transcriber takes into consideration for setting a price and setting a deadline.
 These factors play a major part in the whole transcription process because they are what transcribers rely on to decide on many things.
 These factors include:

-A number of speakers: The more the number of speakers, the harder it is for transcribers to identify them, especially in audio files.
+The number of speakers: The more the number of speakers, the harder it is for transcribers to identify them, especially in audio files.
 Therefore, more effort means more time and a higher price.

 Length: The length of the audio, video, movie, or series plays a major part in identifying the details related to deadlines and price because transcribers usually charge by a minute of the spoken content.